ryan-mcclue/unsw/comp3331/wk4/week4.md

 By distinguishing data streams, transport layer provides logical communication between different hosts Breaks and reassembles segments

+NACk only better for data being sent often and with few errors

 Handling data from multiple sockets is multiplexing, which is performed by sender when it adds Transport header.
 Reciever performs demultiplexing by inspecting IP of packet and ports of segment